mozilla-releng/relengdocs/procedures/misc-operations/widevine-updates.rst

 users are given a new widevine based on their Firefox version.
 For
 instance: if we provide a new widevine to 62.0 at the time 62.0b15 ships, then users with 62.0b1-b14 will also get this version.
 Make sure with the media team these betas are compatible!
-In the case it’s not, please remember Firefox doesn’t send which beta it’s on to Balrog.
-You have to filter out based on the version **and** the buildID (the buildID alone doesn’t work if a 61 dot release happens afterwards).
+In the case it's not, please remember Firefox doesn't send which beta it's on to Balrog.
+You have to filter out based on the version **and** the buildID (the buildID alone doesn't work if a 61 dot release happens afterwards).

 In the end, a rule looks that filters on both like this one: |Balrog rule|